Kona coffee: Growing and processing

 Kona coffee beans are classified by law according to seed.
 Type I beans consist of two beans per cherry, flat on one side, oval on the other.
 Type II beans consist of one round bean per cherry, otherwise known as peaberries.
 Further grading of these two types of beans depends on size, moisture content, and purity of bean type.
-Type I Kona coffee grades are 'Kona Extra Fancy,' 'Kona Fancy,' 'Kona Number 1', 'Kona Select,' and 'Kona Prime.'
-Type II Kona coffee grades are 'Peaberry Number 1' and 'Peaberry Prime.'
-Also, a lower grade of coffee, called 'Number 3' (or 'Triple X'), can not legally be labeled as "Kona" but as 'Hawaiian' coffee.
-Any bean grade below Number 3 is considered 'Offgrade' coffee and can only be labeled generic.
-Not an official classification grade, but commonly used by Kona coffee farmers, is the 'Estate' grade, which consists of various separate grades except for removing the 'Number 3' and 'Offgrade' beans.
+Type I Kona coffee grades are "Kona Extra Fancy", "Kona Fancy", "Kona Number 1", "Kona Select", and "Kona Prime".
+Type II Kona coffee grades are "Peaberry Number 1" and "Peaberry Prime".
+Also, a lower grade of coffee, called "Number 3" (or "Triple X"), cannot legally be labeled as "Kona" but as "Hawaiian" coffee.
+Any bean grade below Number 3 is considered "Offgrade" coffee and can only be labeled generic.
+Not an official classification grade, but commonly used by Kona coffee farmers, is the "Estate" grade, which consists of various separate grades except for removing the "Number 3" and "Offgrade" beans.

 Infestations of the root-knot nematode damaged many trees in the Kona districts in the 1990s.
 Symptoms are single or clusters of trees with stunted growth, especially when transplanted.

 In 2001, rootstock from the Coffea liberica species was found resistant to the nematodes.
-It could be grafted with Coffea arabica 'Guatemala' variety to produce a plant that naturally resists the pest, still producing a quality coffee product.
+It could be grafted with the Coffea arabica "Guatemala" variety to produce a plant that naturally resists the pest, still producing a quality coffee product.
 The combination was named after Edward T. Fukunaga (1910–1984), who was superintendent of the University of Hawaii's Kona Research Station in Kainaliu in the 1950s through the 1970s.